jasoncaldwell/Covid19-Coronavirus-Resources/README.md

   2. For Retail Bank Small Business Customers: Fee waivers on monthly service fees and remote deposit capture; waived penalties for early CD withdrawal; Bankers available after hours and on weekends for support
   3. For eligible Credit Card Customers: Credit line increases and collection forbearance programs.
   4. For eligible Mortgage Customers: A range of hardship programs through our service provider, Cenlar FSB.
 Please contact them at 1-855-839-6253 Monday-Friday 8:30am - 8pm ET and Saturday 8:30am - 5pm ET
+* **Discover**
+* We have support in place for qualified Discover® customers who experience hardship as a result of the outbreak.
+Please contact our customer service teams as follows:
+  1. Card Customers: Call 1-800-497-2816 (TTY/TDD 1-800-347-7449) any time or message us through your Account Center online or in the mobile app.
+  2. Online Banking Customers: Call 1-800-347-7000 (TTY/TDD 1-800-347-7454) any time.
+  3. Personal Loan Customers: Call 1-877-256-2632 (TTY/TDD 1-866-710-3357) between 8am - 8pm ET, Monday through Friday.
+  4. Home Loan Customers: Call 1-855-295-2193 (TTY/TDD 1-866-352-3684) between 8am - 8pm ET, Monday through Friday.
+  5. Student Loan Customers: Call 1-800-STUDENT (TTY/TDD 1-800-223-5614) any time.

 *  **PNC**: Loans & Credit Card Assistance
 Hardship.
 If you are unable to make your payment, we may have options to help you navigate this unprecedented time.